 Milford-on-Sea Historical Record Society

-The Society was founded in 1909 and since that time its aim has been to research and record the history of Milford; and we would be very pleased to hear from anyone who can add to our knowledge.
-The Society holds five lecture meetings during the winter months, normally in Milford Church Hall, and also arranges a summer outing.
+The Society was founded in 1909 and since that time its aim has been to research and record the history of Milford.
+We would be very pleased to hear from anyone who can add to our knowledge.
+The Society holds five lecture meetings during the year in All Saints Church Hall, and also arranges a summer outing.
 New Members and visitors are welcome.
-Membership fee £8.00 per annum.
-Visitors £3.00 per meeting.
+Membership fee £8.00 per annum until (Dec 2014).
+Visitors £3.00 per meeting (until Dec 2014).

 New Forest Hospital Radio